association-of-corporate-counsel/auth0/README.md

-Drupal 8 Module for Auth0
+Drupal 9 Module for Auth0
 ====

-This plugin replaces standard Drupal 8 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.
+This project is a manual fork of the [auth0-drupal](https://github.com/auth0-community/auth0-drupal) module.
+It has been made compatible with Drupal 9 for use within ACC sites.
+It may, at some point, contain code that will make it incompatible with sites outside our domain.
+Please refer to main repo on how to use (or not use) this module.

-Drupal 7 is supported only on v1.
-If you want to contribute to the codebase, please push your PRs against the `1.x.x` branch.
-Note that this branch is not regularly maintained.
+This plugin replaces standard Drupal 9 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.

 ## Table of Contents